Avelalien/final_project/README.md

 To get myself accostumed to the data I decided to run a couple of tests with all of the data of European Legues throughout the 5 seasons presented.

-One of The first things that I wanted to discover what match had the most goals in all of Europe.
+One of The first things that I wanted to discover was what match had the most goals in all of Europe.

 To get this information I created a new pillar named "Game with Highest Goals" with a sum formula.